WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_10.md

 but my righteous one shall live by faith, and if he shrinks back, my soul has no pleasure in him."

 ###### 39
-But we are not of those who shrink back and are destroyed, but of those who have faith and preserve their souls. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But we are not of those who shrink back and are destroyed, but of those who have faith and preserve their souls.

 ***